Some cool stamping parts china images:

 JOURNAL 198 LADIES HOIV The stress weight that has I ».■* I £l &3 it dEPsimz&& o?sf NCSCQ SCO SuperSimple THERES no delicate mechanism inthe stainless steel Nesco pressureweight to go haywire— no glass ormoving parts to break.
 Like the rest ofthe Nesco Stress Pan, its constructed tostand up, assuring you long, efficientservice.
 The Nesco Pressure Pan is freeof difficult gadgets—simple andsafe to use, stunning to appear at, effortless to Knock it!Drop it!Douse it indishwater!Itsindestructible!
 W Assured by *>.Good Housekeeping, Pressure Pan empty and clean.
 For perfect pressurecooking, get a Nesco!Nesco products incorporate electric roasters, stain-much less steel utensils, enameled ware, tinware, gal-vanized ware, decorated kitchen containers,electric ranges and heaters, oil ranges andheaters, hook for the Nesco label!
 NATIONAL ENAMELING AND STAMPING CO.
 Dept. E5, 270 N. Twelllh Street.
 Milwaukee 1.
 Wisconsin alth, stacking the nickels and pennies into ■at little piles a

 Note About Photos

-Please note that these photos are extracted from scanned web page pictures that may have been digitally enhanced for readability – coloration and appearance of these illustrations might not perfectly resemble the original perform.
+Please note that these photos are extracted from scanned web page images that may possibly have been digitally enhanced for readability – coloration and look of these illustrations could not perfectly resemble the original operate.